HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

 You can load template notebooks in your input directory which can automatically generate analyses visible on a remote JupyterHub instance.
 The IPS Framework instance will copy your template notebook and add some initialization code in a new cell at the beginning.

-In your template code, you can reference the variable `DATA_FILES` to load the current state mapping.
-This state mapping is a dictionary of timesteps (floating point) to filepaths of the data file.
+In your template code, you can reference the variable `DATA_FILES` to load the current data mapping.
+This data mapping is a dictionary of timesteps (floating point) to filepaths of the data file.

 **IPS Framework Usage**

-In an IPS Component which only executes once, you should call:
+To set up Jupyter integration, you will need to call "self.services.initialize_jupyter_notebook" inside of an IPS Component.
+These statements should only be executed once, for example in an "init" function.
+For example:

 .. code-block:: python